Peter Armstrong (architect)

 Peter Garth Armstrong is an Australian architect, academic, and urban planner recognized for his contributions to architectural design, urban studies, and cultural exchange, particularly between Australia and Japan.

-Armstrong served as President of the Australian Sumo Federation (1998–2005) and later as Vice President of the International Sumo Federation.
+Armstrong served as President of the Australian Sumo Federation (1998–2005).

 Academic career and research work

 In 1981, Armstrong joined the University of Sydney as a lecturer, eventually taking on full-time roles within the Faculty of Architecture.
 He coordinated the Master of Architecture program and led the Urban Design stream.

 His research areas include urban history and development in East Asia, with a focus on the Tokugawa and Silla periods.
-His doctoral thesis, "Origins and Development of Urban Structure in Tokugawa Japan," is regarded as a foundational text in East Asian urbanism.
+His doctoral thesis, undertaken at the University of Sydney, was titled "Origins and Development of Urban Structure in Tokugawa Japan".
 Armstrong has also collaborated with Waseda University and served as an honorary research fellow at the National Gyeongju Research Institute of Cultural Heritage.

 Professional career

 Armstrong’s early professional experiences included collaborations with Japanese architects Takamasa Yoshizaka and Kiyonori Kikutake.
 Upon returning to Australia, he worked on projects such as the Geelong Growth Centre Project (1974–1978) and regional conservation strategies.
 His architectural achievements include: